docker/docs/language/python/build-images.md

 You should now have the following 3 new files in your `python-docker`
 directory:
  - Dockerfile
- - .dockerignore
+ - `.dockerignore`
- - compose.yaml
+ - `compose.yaml`

-For building an image, only the Dockerfile is necessary.
+The Dockerfile is used to build the image.
 Open the Dockerfile in your favorite IDE or text editor and see what it contains.
 To learn more about Dockerfiles, see the [Dockerfile reference](../../engine/reference/builder.md).